headlinez.news Live news trend intelligence

 Reddit is using LLMs to solve a problem LLMs largely created

-Reddit deploys AI to fight the AI-generated spam flooding its platform—using the same tools that created the problem.
+Reddit deploys AI to fight AI-generated spam flooding its platform—an arms race with no clear end in sight

 5sources